Parenting (magazine): History and profile

 In May 2004, Zagat Survey teamed up with Parenting magazine to release its first U.S. Family Travel Guide.
 Developed by families for families, the guide offers travel advice with family-oriented ratings and reviews for more than 1000 sites and attractions, including amusement parks, ballparks, historic sites & monuments, national parks, zoos and more.
 The guide also covers family-friendly hotels and restaurants.

 Live with Regis and Kelly partnered with Parenting on their Beautiful Baby Search for several years.
 The winner of the contest received a $125,000 prize and appeared on the cover of an upcoming issue of Parenting.

 In March 2007, Time Inc. sold 18 of its magazines to the Sweden-based Bonnier Group, including Parenting magazine.
 Time Inc.'s Parenting Group and Time4 Media titles have combined with Bonnier's U.S. magazine partner, World Publications, to form a new company called Bonnier Corporation.

 Greg Schumann was named vice president, group publisher of The Parenting Group in October 2007.
 Under his leadership, the magazine experienced significant advertising and circulation growth, leading to Parenting being named to Advertising Age's Magazine 2010 A-List, taking the #6 spot in recognition of its "versioning strategy."

 In March 2009, Parenting introduced a prosocial initiative to connect and celebrate parents advocating for better schools, the Mom Congress on Education and Learning The magazine hosted 51 outstanding mom education advocates from across the country at Georgetown University in May 2010, and met with education leaders including U.S. Secretary of Education Arne Duncan about the importance of family engagement in education.

-Ana Connery was named The Parenting Group's director of print content strategy and design in September 2010.

-The final issue of the publication was the July 2013 issue, but it will continue to publish an international edition in Indonesia.
+In May 2013, Bonnier sold Parenting and its sister publications to Meredith Corporation; all employees were laid off and Parenting ceased publication immediately.
+Subscribers were transferred to other Meredith publications.